Design thinking: As a process for innovation

 A five-phase description of the design innovation process is offered by Plattner, Meinel, and Leifer as: (re)defining the problem, needfinding and benchmarking, ideating, building, and testing.
 Plattner, Meinel, and Leifer state: "While the stages are simple enough, the adaptive expertise required to choose the right inflection points and appropriate next stage is a high order intellectual activity that requires practice and is learnable."

 The process may also be thought of as a system of overlapping spaces rather than a sequence of orderly steps: inspiration, ideation, and implementation.
 Projects may loop back through inspiration, ideation, and implementation more than once as the team refines its ideas and explores new directions.

 Inspiration

 Generally, the design innovation process starts with the inspiration phase: observing how things and people work in the real world and noticing problems or opportunities.
-These problem formulations can be documented in a brief which includes constraints that gives the project team a framework from which to begin, benchmarks by which they can measure progress, and a set of objectives to be realized, such as price point, available technology, and market segment.
+These problem formulations can be documented in a brief that includes constraints that give the project team a framework from which to begin, benchmarks by which they can measure progress, and a set of objectives to be realized, such as price point, available technology, and market segment.